-Candotti, Daniel and Lin, C Kit and Belkhiri, Dalila and Sakuldamrongpanich, Tasanee and Biswas, Subhajit and Lin, Sujen and Teo, Diana and Ayob, Yasmin and Allain, Jean-Pierre (2012) Occult hepatitis B infection in blood donors from South East Asia: molecular characterisation and potential mechanisms of occurrence.
+Candotti, Daniel and Lin, C. Kit and Belkhiri, Dalila and Sakuldamrongpanich, Tasanee and Biswas, Subhajit and Lin, Sujen and Teo, Diana and Ayob, Yasmin and Allain, Jean-Pierre (2012) Occult hepatitis B infection in blood donors from South East Asia: molecular characterisation and potential mechanisms of occurrence.
 Gut, 61 (12). pp. 1744-1753.
 ISSN 0017-5749

 Among 138 confirmed OBI carriers (median age 47 years), HBV genotypes B and C were dominant (60% and 34%, respectively) in agreement with the genotype distribution in chronically infected donors in the region.
 Viral load ranged between unquantifiable and 3670 IU/ml (median 11 IU/ml).
 Eleven per cent of OBIs showed an unusual anti-HBs-only serological profile without evidence of past vaccination for most of these individuals.
 Occult HBV strains showed a higher genetic diversity than strains from matched hepatitis B surface antigen (HBsAg)+ donors, irrespective of genotype.
 No unique genetic signature or evidence of reduced replication competence was found.
 Mutations in the vicinity of the pre-S2/S splice donor site were common in OBI(B) (44%) and OBI(C) (36%) strains.
 S regions from four OBI cases were transfected in HuH7 cells.
 Results showed limited HBsAg secretion and suggested that mutations disrupting the splice donor site structure may affect pre-S2/S mRNA splicing.

 |Keywords:||occult hepatitis B virus, transfusion|

 |Subjects:||C Biological Sciences > C540 Virology|

 A Medicine and Dentistry > A300 Clinical Medicine

 |Divisions:||College of Science > School of Life Sciences|

-|Date Deposited:||22 Nov 2012 10:07|
+|Deposited On:||22 Nov 2012 10:07|